stephenvisser/aspnet-mvc-intro/content/index.md

 Web API works extremely well within an ASP.NET MVC web application and allows creation of an "API" or service that provides access to model data - create, edit, delete, list, etc.

-Using within an MVC application allows a nice separation between requests that serve pages, and requests that should serve data.
+Using within an MVC application allows a nice separation between requests that serve pages, and requests that should serve resource data or execute commands on the server.

 [web api tutorial](http://www.codeproject.com/Articles/344078/ASP-NET-WebAPI-Getting-Started-with-MVC4-and-WebAP)